 Lastly, Nur Irfani binte Saripi observes the unprecedented rise in the number of young women and girls as young as 15-years-old traveling to Syria to join ISIS.
 She argues that a rehabilitation programme specifically catering to female jihadists is necessary to ensure that these individuals will not pose a threat to their respective countries upon their return.

-Commentaries / Conflict and Stability / Global / Southeast Asia and ASEAN / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / Global / Southeast Asia and ASEAN / Terrorism Studies